danielbrendel/aquashell-snippets/README.md

 Generates a password by using PHP if installed.
 If no password is provided then it uses `test` as password

+### gitgui.dnys

+A simple GUI to show basic git information of a local repository

 ### hfver.dnys

 Queries the HortusFox server in order to obtain the current release version